 Starting Your Herbs:

-- Start with an organic potting soil, or use the recipe below.
+- Start with an organic potting soil, or use the recipe for DIY potting soil below.

 - Pre-wet your potting soil that you’re going to use.
 This ensures that the soil doesn’t lose depth once it compacts.

 - Firmly pack the soil into your seed pots, again, to reduce compaction and loss of soil.

 - Place small indents into the soil with your finger, add a seed or two, and loosely cover with the soil.